 11. Limit your cat’s ground time.

-If your cat isn’t a fan of walking around in the cold, snow, or ice but still wants to enjoy some outside time, taking a ride in his backpack carrier may be the perfect compromise.
-You can add blankets and a heat source to his backpack as mentioned in tip #7, and he can enjoy the sights and smells of the outside world from the comfort and warmth of his backpack.
+If your cat isn’t a fan of walking around in the cold, snow, or ice but still wants to enjoy some outside time, taking a ride in their backpack carrier may be the perfect compromise.
+You can add blankets and a heat source to the backpack as mentioned in tip #7, and your cat can enjoy the sights and smells of the outside world from the comfort and warmth of their backpack.

-Even if your cat doesn’t mind exploring in the cold, having a warm backpack to retreat to for breaks is always a good idea.
+Even if your cat doesn’t mind exploring in the cold, having a warm place like a backpack or sleigh to retreat to for breaks is always a good idea.

 12. Don’t leave your cat in the car.